microsoft/netremote/README.md

 Use of dev containers in VSCode is the recommended and officially supported development environment.
 To use this, [install Docker](https://docs.docker.com/get-docker/) on your development machine and install the [Dev Containers VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 The Dev Containers extension has two (2) primary ways to use it:

-1. **[Recommended]** Clone the repository with the 'Dev Containers: Clone Repository in Named Container Volume' dev container extension command.
+1. **[Recommended]** Clone the repository: press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> or <kbd>F1</kbd> and select the **Dev Containers: Clone Repository in Named Container Volume** dev container extension command.
 A named volume is a persistent filesystem that is mounted in the container and used to store the repository source code.
 This allows the source code to survive across container stops, removals, and deletions.
 As part of the command, you will be prompted to select the named volume to use.
-On first run, no volumes will have been created so select 'Create a new volume' and give it any name you want (eg `source`).
+On first run, no volumes will have been created so select **Create a new volume** and give it any name you want (eg `source`).
 In subsequent command invocations to clone the repository, the source volume will exist and you can select it from the list:

     ![VSCode Clone in Named Container Volume](./doc/vscode-dev-container-prompt-volume.png)